kristofg/rifec/README.txt

 RIFEC: Receive Images From Eye-Fi Cards
 =======================================

-rifec.pl is a standalone Linux server script that receives images from Eye-Fi cards and stores them to disk.
+rifec.pl is a standalone program that receives images from Eye-Fi cards and stores them to disk.

-It is written in Perl, uses a few CPAN modules, and is GPL.
-It works great with my Pro X2 card running firmware 4.2139.
+It works great with my Pro X2 card running firmware 4.2172 (4.2139 worked fine as well).
 I have not tested other versions, but feedback from people who have is welcome.

+It runs mainly on Linux, but making it run on other Unix variants should be trivial.
+It is written in Perl, uses some CPAN modules, and is GPL.

 Resources and other implementations
 ===================================